Sank's Glossary of Linguistics

 EXOCENTRIC COMPOUND

-(Morphology) Exocentric compounds are forms or words which do not have a head.
+1. (Morphology) A form or a word which does not have a head.
 This means that there is not one morphological segment that contributes the core meaning, and instead the meaning is comprised of all components together. | INLP Linguistic Glossary, 2021

 See Also ENDOCENTRIC COMPOUND.